Dawied/ottodiy_classic_app/README.md

 # Otto DIY Classic App

-A replacement flutter app for the official Otto DIY app.
-Mainly to make it more responsive for mobile devices.
+A replacement flutter app for the Otto DIY Arduino based project https://www.ottodiy.com/ Mainly build to make it more responsive than the original web based app.

 ## Features